-How Cisco AMP for Endpoints Can Stop Advanced Cybersecurity Threats in their Tracks
+How Cisco Secure Endpoint (AMP) Can Stop Advanced Cybersecurity Threats in their Tracks

 2019 has been another bumper year for data breaches.